• Home

 Mistakes You Can Avoid

 1. You fail to follow all of the requirements asked for on the submission form.
-A tip: print out the page from the website so you can follow the steps more easily.
+Take time to read them thoroughly If you have trouble focusing on the guidelines on their website, print out the page so you can the steps more easily.

 2. Your jpeg images were the wrong pixel size.
 Learn how to do it properly or get help from someone who knows how.
 If you don’t know how, google this: “how to resize jpegs” and you’ll find several step-by-step solutions for different photo imaging software programs.